WELSH FEATURE WRITING LAB

 How to apply: You’ll need to answer a few short questions about your story idea, and you’ll be asked about the experience you have of the world your story is set in.
 You’ll also need to provide two writing samples.
 A 1-2 page scene from your film, and 500 word sample of your writing.
 This sample could be a scene from a short script, poems, flash fiction, spoken word, a short story, or an excerpt from a novel.
 The samples will need to be submitted in English.

-The cost: The workshop is free thanks to the support of Ffilm Cymru.
+The workshop is free thanks to the support of Ffilm Cymru.

 You must be: